ATOM-IC28/EEG-coherence-analysis/README.md

 - Preprocessing with offset removal and filtering (notch, high-pass, low-pass)
 - Band-pass filtering (theta: 4–8 Hz, alpha: 8–13 Hz, etc.)
 - Coherence calculation between all pairs of EEG channels using `mscohere`
-- Generation of heatmaps and topoplots to visualize spatial connectivity patterns
+- Generation of heatmaps to visualize spatial connectivity patterns

 ## Technologies Used